 A person with this condition does not lose all their hair, although it may become noticeably thin.

 Telogen effluvium is a form of hair loss characterized by hair thinning or an increase in hair shedding.
 It occurs

 - Catagen or transitional phase.

 - Telogen or resting phase.

 Telogen effluvium is associated with the telogen phase.
-Normally, 5 to 10 percent of a person’s hair is in the telogen phase at any one time.
+Normally,

 With telogen effluvium, the anagen phase slows down, meaning that fewer hairs enter the next two stages.
 With this condition, around 30 percent of hair follicles move into the telogen phase, which means that hair shedding occurs.